LANCE Data Contribute to the Successful Forecast of Hurricane Sandy

-The Earth Observing System (EOS) Data and Information System (EOSDIS) is a key core capability in NASA’s Earth Science Data Systems (ESDS) Program.
-As a part of EOSDIS, the Land, Atmosphere Near real-time Capability for EOS (LANCE) provides many NRT products within 3 hours from satellite observation.
-The AIRS is the first high spectral resolution infrared spectrometer on NASA's Aqua polar-orbiting satellite launched in May 2002.
-The AIRS, along with its companion microwave instrument, the Advanced Microwave Sounding Unit (AMSU), form the integrated atmospheric sounding system.
+NASA's Earth Observing System (EOS) Data and Information System (EOSDIS) is a key core capability in NASA’s Earth Science Data Systems (ESDS) Program.
+As a part of EOSDIS, NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) provides many NRT products within 3 hours from satellite observation.
+AIRS is the first high spectral resolution infrared spectrometer on NASA's Aqua polar-orbiting satellite launched in May 2002.
+AIRS, along with its companion microwave instrument, the Advanced Microwave Sounding Unit (AMSU), form the integrated atmospheric sounding system.
 Many studies demonstrate the beneficial impact of AIRS for improving global analysis and weather forecasting (Chahine et al., 2006, Marshall et al., 2006).
-The AIRS and AMSU NRT data are fed to the European Centre for Medium-range Weather Forecasts (ECMWF) Numerical Weather Prediction (NWP) system through LANCE data stream.
-The individual instrument denial experiment in the ECMWF study indicates that removing infrared and microwave radiance observation degrades analysis most significantly, hence the AIRS and AMSU data are key satellite observations contributing to the successful forecasting of Sandy.
+AIRS and AMSU NRT data are fed to the European Centre for Medium-range Weather Forecasts (ECMWF) Numerical Weather Prediction (NWP) system through LANCE data stream.
+The individual instrument denial experiment in the ECMWF study indicates that removing infrared and microwave radiance observation degrades analysis most significantly, hence AIRS and AMSU data are key satellite observations contributing to the successful forecasting of Sandy.
 Figure 4 shows one granule image of AIRS level 1B data on October 29, 2012.
 The very low brightness temperature (blue and purple color) areas illustrate Sandy’s wide circular rain band and intensive core.

 In addition to AIRS, LANCE provides NRT imagery and data products from the Moderate Resolution Imaging Spectroradiometer (MODIS), Ozone Monitoring Instrument (OMI), and Microwave Limb Sounder (MLS).
 These products support application users interested in monitoring and analyzing a wide variety of natural and man-made phenomena.